bspanoghe/PlantModules.jl/docs/src/tutorial1.md

 nothing #hide
 ````

 This function will generate the `ODESystem` describing the model.
-It is possible to fine-tune the model even further at this stage as described in the [Customizing the model](nothinghere) section of the docs, thought this should generally not be required.

 ## Running the model 🏃‍♂️
 The rest of the modeling workflow is mostly taken care of by ModelingToolkit.jl and DifferentialEquations.jl, with some syntactic sugar added by PlantModules.
 For users that are unfamiliar with the package, it is recommended to take a brief look at [the ModelingToolkit docs](https://docs.sciml.ai/ModelingToolkit/stable/) before proceeding.